francevarotz98/QuickyNews/README.md

 ## Getting Started

 This app is realized following the Android go guidelines (precisely Build for Billions).
+The app is composed of three parts: Top News, where you can find all the news, For You, where we filter the Top News-news based on your tastes and last but not least, the heart of the project, Saved, where we saved the news you want and where you can read them offline.
-The aim of this app is to always have news at your fingerprints, even if you are offline, how?
-Using <a href="https://developer.android.com/topic/libraries/architecture/room">Room.</a>
+So, the aim of this app is to always have news at your fingerprints, even if you are offline, how?
+We use <a href="https://developer.android.com/topic/libraries/architecture/room">Room.</a>
 But what should you have to do to save a news?
 Just with one click, let's see how.

 ## Usage